-The V-MODA Crossfade 2 Wireless Codex Edition headphones improve upon the Crossfade 2 Wireless.
+The V-MODA Crossfade 2 Wireless Codex Edition improves upon the Crossfade 2 Wireless.
 The Codex Edition headphones include the same design external design, battery life, and headphone jack as its predecessor with one major improvement: the support of the aptX and AAC Bluetooth codecs.

 Does this addition to the V-MODA family render the Crossfade 2 Wireless irrelevant?

-Editor’s note: this V-MODA Crossfade 2 Wireless Codex review was updated on May 5, 2021, to include a contents menu and add context to the sound quality section, and add an Alternatives section.
+Editor’s note: this V-MODA Crossfade 2 Wireless Codex review was updated on January 14, 2022, to expand the list of buying options, add context to the sound quality section, and add an Alternatives section.

 Who should get the V-MODA Crossfade 2 Wireless Codex?

 - DJs and anyone who’s rough with their stuff will benefit from the SteelFlex headband that can withstand at least 10 instances of being crushed flat.
 Each headset undergoes MIL-STD-810G testing to ensure durability.

 - Those who enjoy the finer things should play around in V-MODA’s virtual customization module.
 When you customize your cans before checkout, one of the plate categories is precious metals.
 From there you’ll find 14K gold in a variety of colors, platinum, sterling silver, and more.

-V-MODA announced its Codex Upgrade Program, which gives Crossfade Wireless and Crossfade 2 Wireless owners a coupon code towards the Codex Edition.
+V-MODA’s Codex Upgrade Program gives Crossfade Wireless and Crossfade 2 Wireless owners a coupon code towards the Codex Edition.

 V-MODA’s modus operandi is to produce tough-as-nails products that have specs to match.
 This tough headset remains lightweight—that, combined with the CliqFold hinges, make these an excellent option for travelers, DJs, gym-goers, and the like.

 Read on: Ultimate headphone buying guide